dgoffredo/data-definition-specification/README.md

 Data Definition Specification
 =============================
-These are some notes of mine on musings of how to model structured data.
+These are some musings on how to model structured data.

 I've been griping about [proto3][1] and the ways in which I dislike using it to describe structured data.
 At my job we use it and also a variant of [XDR][2].